peterlidee/dive-in-next-13-tests/blog/6. useSearchParams/useSeachParams-hook.md

 However, strange things have happened in our preprendered HTML.
 Remember, `Next` prerenders static routes server-side at build time.
 We can visit these prerenders in the `.next/server/app` folder.

-We have ran similar tests before on both client and server components.
+We have run similar tests before on both client and server components.
 So what do we expect given our previous experiences?
 Some HTML code, yes?
 Look back at the components.
 This is what I expected:

 ```html
 <!-- brain render, not real -->